aklein13/mzkzg/README.md

 - Press star to add a stop to favourites
 - Press refresh icon or use refresh gesture to refresh the list
 - Press red cross to exit
+- Press to add a bus line to open menu in which you can:
-- Long press to add a bus line to favourites which will be indicated with a bold font on every stop.
+    - add bus line to favourites which will be indicated with a bold font on every stop
+    - display bus line on the map

+### Map

 ## Dev Instruction: